 Claireatrodaberg.
 How to Teach a Novel.
 Listening for ELT and Learner Autonomy.
 One of the challenges that many ELT students face, is listening.

-With a wide selection of topics, there is no reason why learners shouldn't be accessing these resources to improve their listening skills.
+When it comes to international exams such as the IELTS, they struggle in keeping up with the listening passage and end up in a sea of useless frustration.
 Kimstudies - Home.
 8B English - Jane Lambourne.
 Interactive: European Stereotypes.
 As part of the Europa project, newspapers from six European countries (Britain, France, Germany, Poland, Spain, and Italy) were asked to stereotype each other, and then asked cultural commentators in each country to assess how accurate they are.

 You can read the resulting articles on The Guardian website.
 Here's an extract from the one about the British: The stereotype is itself a stereotype.
 The European image of the Brit – either pukingly drunk football fan or snooty City gent, both living off past imperial glories, sullenly resenting being in Europe rather than ruling the world – is itself a cliche.
 Enjoy Your English.
 Enjoyable teaching!
 PowerPoint en Inglés - English PowerPoint.
 Culture.
 English is all around!

 The English Blog.
 Eslkevin's Blog.
 Culture and Traditions.
 MY TEACHER.
 English is all around.
 My Underground Lair.
 English corner.
 Writing Worksheets.
 STW Filing Cabinet Logged in members can use the Super Teacher Worksheets filing cabinet to save their favorite worksheets.

 Quickly access your most commonly used files AND your custom generated worksheets!
 Please login to your account or become a member today to utilize this helpful new feature. :) [x] close This document has been saved in your Super Teacher Worksheets filing cabinet.
 Here you can quickly access all of your favorite worksheets and custom generated files in one place!
 Click on My Filing Cabinet in the menu at the upper left to access it anytime!
 Grade Level Estimation Title: Grade Level Estimation: 1st2nd3rd4th5th Grade level may vary depending on location and school curriculum.
 Common Core Standards Common core standards listing.

 All common core standards details.
 If you think there should be a change in the common core standards listed for this worksheet - please let us know. [x] close Printable worksheets for writing paragraphs, letters, addresses, and more.
 Writing Projects.
 Myplaceforenglish.
 AMERICAN HOLIDAYS - Susan Schneider's ESL Website.
 MyEnglishTeacher.net, My English Teacher, My English Teacher.net, the site for ESL, EFL, English and English as a second language students and teachers.
 Document sans-titre.

-For example, in English we “make a cake”, “do business”, “take a photo”, “have a drink”.
-In another language, the verb that goes with those nouns could be different.
-MISSION LANGUAGE LAB.
+6 Minute English - Scottish independence - LinkEngPark.
+English Practice.
+Larry Ferlazzo, Teacher.
+English Collocations Series: Words that collocate with “Conversation” MISSION LANGUAGE LAB.
 Andrea Jesse.
 Mrs Marant.
 English is fun! by Laurence.
 Lauri's ESL Website.
 Talk2Me English : The Present Simple 1 - Back To Basics.

 I am very proud to announce that this post has been awarded the 'Teaching English Blog Award for Innovative Teaching Ideas' by the British Council.I would like to take this opportunity to thank Teaching English for their support and thank everyone who voted :-) This post is the first of a series of three, on the topic of the Present Simple tense.

 Off to the beach this summer?
 Then you’ll need some beach vocabulary.
 The school holidays have started here in the UK and this weekend will see many families fly off to sunnier countries to catch some of those rays and to luxuriate in warm sea waters.